ConsenSys/codecave_ethereum_blockchain/README.md

 $ brew install ethereum
 ```

 ### 2. Prereq : create /projects

 Create a `/projects` symbolic link
+*(Note:  This step is simply so "/projects" can be used in all other commands, instead you could use full paths, or set an env var)*

 ```
 $ mkdir <my projects folder>